microsoft/vscode-python-tools-extension-template/README.md

 ## Adding new Settings or Commands

-You can add settings by contributing a configuration in `package.json` file.
+You can add new settings by adding deatails for the settings in `package.json` file.
 To pass this configuration to your python tool server (i.e, `server.py`) update the `settings.ts` as need.
-There are examples of different types of settings in that file that you can base your new setting on.
+There are examples of different types of settings in that file that you can base your new settings on.

 You can follow how `restart` command is implemented in `package.json` and `extension.ts` for how to add commands.
 You cam also contribute commands from Python via the Language Server Protocol.